gavagai-corp/morphological_expander/README.md

 # Usage

 Runs with Python from the command line.
-Takes two arguments, the word to re-inflect and the corresponding language code (ISO 639).
+Takes two arguments, the word to be re-inflected and the corresponding language code (ISO 639).
 If no code is provided, Swedish (sv) is taken as the default.

 ## Example